 Lewis & Clark Interpretive Trail and Visitor Center with kids

 The Lewis & Clark Interpretive Trail and Visitor Center is an excellent destination for families with kids.
-The center features numerous interactive exhibits that engage young minds, a full-size replica of an Indian Earth lodge, and a 30-minute video. [cite: 6, 10 in previous search] Outdoors, kids can enjoy the hiking trails.
+The center features numerous interactive exhibits that engage young minds, a full-size replica of an Indian Earth lodge, and a 30-minute video.
+Outdoors, kids can enjoy the hiking trails.
 Special events like "Saturday with a Soldier" (held monthly from April to October in 2026) allow children to dress in period uniforms and try activities like tomahawk throwing, making history hands-on and fun.
-Nearby Arbor Day Farm also offers the Tree Adventure with tree houses and the WonderNet, which are huge hits with children.

 Best hotels near Lewis & Clark Interpretive Trail and Visitor Center

-Several highly-rated hotels are conveniently located near the Lewis & Clark Interpretive Trail and Visitor Center.
-Our top recommendation for a comprehensive experience is Lied Lodge at Arbor Day Farm, offering a pool, spa, dining, and nature access. [cite: 25 in previous search] Other excellent choices include the Holiday Inn Express & Suites Nebraska City by IHG and the Best Western Nebraska City Inn, both offering comfortable stays with amenities like complimentary breakfast and indoor pools. [cite: 14 in previous search, 18 in previous search] For budget-friendly options, consider the Super 8 by Wyndham Nebraska City or Motel 6 Percival, IA, located just a short drive away. [cite: 24 in previous search]
+For the best hotels near the Lewis & Clark Interpretive Trail and Visitor Center, our team highly recommends Lied Lodge & Conference Center for its comprehensive amenities and scenic location.
+Other top choices include the Holiday Inn Express & Suites Nebraska City by IHG and Best Western Nebraska City Inn, both offering comfortable stays with complimentary breakfasts and pools.
+Budget-friendly options like Super 8 by Wyndham Nebraska City and Motel 6 Percival, IA, also provide convenient access.

 Lewis & Clark Interpretive Trail and Visitor Center tips

-Book stays, tours, and road-trip essentials for Lewis & Clark Interpretive Trail and Visitor Center.
+Where to stay near Lewis & Clark Interpretive Trail and Visitor Center